Antidistillation Fingerprinting: Experiments

 We provide the hyperparameter details in \cref{subsec:hyperparameter_settings}.

 \textbf{Evaluation.} From the teacher model owner's perspective, it is not clear what fine-tuning data the student model uses.
 Therefore, we mainly consider the \textit{unsupervised} evaluation setting mentioned in~\citet{sander2024watermarking}, where the evaluation dataset $\mathcal X$ is related to, but distinct from, the student model's fine-tuning data.
-In this work, we generate $\mathcal X$ by generating outputs for the same prompts used in \textit{Stage 1} but with a different random seed.
+In this work, for GSM8K and OASST1, we generate $\mathcal X$ by generating outputs for the same prompts used in \textit{Stage 1} with a different random seed, while for MBPP we generate $\mathcal X$ from the same prompts using alternative decoding settings.
 In \cref{subsec:supervised_evaluation}, we also consider the \textit{supervised} evaluation setting, where the evaluation dataset $\mathcal X$ is exactly the student model's fine-tuning data.\footnote{In the MIA literature, two sets are often considered: ``member'' samples that the target model actually trained on and ``non-member'' samples that are held out and known to not have been trained on.
 In our work, we consider ``whether the student has trained on \textit{any} data samples with this fingerprint'' rather than asking about training on specific instances.
 Hence, we choose not to directly adopt member / non-member terminology.}

 We consider both open-weight and closed-weight student models in the evaluation.
 For open-weight models, we compute the average green-list token probability $\mathrm{GTP}(\mathcal X, \theta_s, k)$ directly from the model logits.
 For closed-weight models, we sample next tokens for each context in $\mathcal X$ once and compute the fraction of green-list tokens.
 As we will see later, both evaluation settings yield similar fingerprinting $p$-values.
 However, intuitively, open-weight evaluation should be more powerful.
 This is because closed-weight evaluation consumes more resources in real applications to achieve the same statistical power, as detailed in \cref{subsec:evaluation_details}.